w3f/polkadot-wiki/docs/learn-balance-transfers.md

 #### Purging Session Keys

-If you used this account to setup a validator and you did not purge your keys before unbonding your tokens, you need to purge your keys.
+If you used this account to set up a validator and you did not purge your keys before unbonding your tokens, you need to purge your keys.
 You can do this by seeing the [How to Stop Validating](#maintain-guides-how-to-stop-validating) page.
 This can also be checked by checking `session.nextKeys` in the chain state for an existing key.